bobthearsonist/matchmaking/README.md

 ## Product Vision

 Enhance online gamelplay and retore community feel to gaming via the creation of matchmaking teams of selectable size from a known list of players with attributes based on game skill, playing style, and social behavior.

+### Stakeholders

+Developers of multiplayer games seeking a matchmaking tool using more than just game skill for selection.
+Players looking for an enhanced, communal gaming experience.

 ## Definition of Ready